-- All staff receive a safeguarding induction and are provided with a copy of this policy, Part One of 'Keeping Children Safe in Education' and the staff behaviour policy/code of conduct. - All staff undertake appropriate safeguarding and child protection training that is updated regularly; in addition, all staff members will receive safeguarding and child protection updates (for example, via e-mail, ebulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Procedures are in place for dealing with allegations against members of staff and volunteers in line with Part Four of Keeping Children Safe in Education 2023 and Chapter 5.2 Safe Workforce of RSCP Child Protection procedures:
+- Think someone is in immediate danger - Thinks someone may be planning to travel to join an extremist group - See or hear something that may be terror-related - Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs".
+School has due regard to the mandatory reporting duty which came into force in October 2015, of the Female Genital Mutilation Act 2003 which places a statutory duty on all teaching and support staff (along with social workers and healthcare professionals) to report to the police where they discover that FGM appears to have been carried out on a girl under 18 years. - All staff receive a safeguarding induction and are provided with a copy of this policy, Part One of 'Keeping Children Safe in Education' and the staff behaviour policy/code of conduct. - All staff undertake appropriate safeguarding and child protection training that is updated regularly; in addition, all staff members will receive safeguarding and child protection updates (for example, via e-mail, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

+Procedures are in place for dealing with allegations against members of staff and volunteers in line with Part Four of Keeping Children Safe in Education and Chapter 5.2 Safe Workforce of RSCP Child Protection procedures: